Barog

 Barog is a hill station, near City of Solan in Solan district in the Indian state of Himachal Pradesh.
-The station lies on UNESCO World Heritage Site Kalka–Shimla Railway.
+The station lies on UNESCO World Heritage Site, the Kalka–Shimla Railway.
 Set in the mountains Barog is just 60 km from Chandigarh on the Kalka-Shimla highway.

 History

 Barog was settled in the early 20th century during the building of the narrow gauge Kalka-Shimla Railway.
 Currently many residents have their long stays in their houses and flats in Barog.
 It used to be an important stop in the early decades of the century when the Kalka-Shimla toy train stopped here for an hour while the sahibs and memsahibs enjoyed a lavish lunch.